mit-pdos/tulip/README.md

 framework](https://github.com/mit-pdos/perennial), which is built on the [Iris separation logic framework](https://iris-project.org/) and mechanized in the [Rocq theorem prover](https://rocq-prover.org/).

-> [!NOTE] This project is still a work in progress.

 ## File structure